 Maxime Maufra French, 1861-1918

-In 1890, Maufra, now a full-time painter, left Nantes for Pont-Aven in Brittany, where he met Paul Gauguin and Paul Sérusier.
-His time spent there would have a decisive impact on his style.
+On his return to France, he discovered the work of the Impressionists and exhibited at the Paris Salon of 1886.
+By 1890, Maufra, now a full-time painter, left Nantes for Pont-Aven in Brittany, where he met Paul Gauguin and Paul Sérusier, a formative experience that would have a definitive impact on his style.

-Returning from Brittany, he was the first painter to take up residence in the well-known Bateau-Lavoir in Paris, where later Cubist artists including Pablo Picasso will take residence.
+On his return to Paris in 1893, he was the first painter to take up residence in the well-known Bateau-Lavoir in Paris, where later Cubist artists including Pablo Picasso would take up residence.